bcgov-datasci-labs/take-a-bath/README.md

 <a id="devex-badge" rel="Exploration" href="https://github.com/BCDevExchange/assets/blob/master/README.md"><img alt="Being designed and built, but in the lab.
 May change, disappear, or be buggy." style="border-width:0" src="https://assets.bcdevexchange.org/images/badges/exploration.svg" title="Being designed and built, but in the lab.
 May change, disappear, or be buggy." /></a>[![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## take-a-bath
+This respository contains scripts for reading in sonar bathymetry data for a water body, building a raster bathymetry surface, and evaluating the optimal number of transects to build an accurate surface.
+The scripts were developed as part of the BC Government North Area R Geospatial Workshop Hackathon.

+### The Plan
+####Phase 1 - Test case
+1. Read in the data
+       + Read in sonar transect data from single lake
+       + Get the lake boundary from bcdata
+2. Create raster bathymetry surface from data subsets of varying number of transects
+3. Compare bathymetry surfaces to determine the optimal number of transects to get an accurate bathymetry surface

 ### Usage